 What we don’t: Not as warm as other baselayers on this list.

 There’s a lot to like about this lightweight active baselayer from Helly Hansen.
-At just $40, it’s the cheapest option on this list yet still will keep you dry and decently warm in most conditions.
+At just $40, it’s one of the cheapest options on this list yet still will keep you dry and decently warm in most conditions.
 The headliner is the Lifa fabric, which is made from Polypropylene and specializes in wicking moisture away from the skin (it does so much better than polyester).
 Along with a nice athletic fit, the Dry Stripe is great for active skiers and other high-output activities like climbing and hiking.

 The downside of Polypro compared to polyester or nylon is that it isn’t as warm.
 The Dry Stripe Crew falls into our lightweight category, meaning that it provides some insulation but requires a good midlayer or insulated shell in cold conditions.
 It’s worth the tradeoff for many people who love the performance and value of this baselayer.
 And it doesn’t hurt that Helly Hansen made the look a little less boring than other options on the list, with some fun colors to choose from and a signature stripe design down the sleeve.